vinc/moros/doc/index.md

 ![chess](chess.png)

-Finally here's a few commands to try it out:
+Finally here are a few commands to try it out:

     > date
     2021-08-12T20:16:48